bluehat/lifemaker/index.md

 * Finding healthcare institutions interested in equipment
 * Finding communities interested in making equipment
 * Helping upload and organize documentation on how to manufacture equipment
-* Manually introducing healtcare institutions and manufacturing communities
+* Manually introducing healtcare institutions and makers